 The United States became a major exporter of entertainment in the 20th century through movies, film and music.
-Although pop, rock, hip hop, country and jazz are some of its biggest exports, some genres in the roots music category such as blues, bluegrass and Celtic music are also a major force in American music.
+Although pop, rock, hip hop, country and jazz are some of its biggest exports, certain genres in the roots music category such as blues, salsa, bluegrass and Celtic music are also a major force in American music.

 American Roots Music

 The United States is a nation formed primarily by descendants of immigrants from Europe, Asia and Latin America, as well as slaves from Africa.
 As a consequence, American roots music has its foundation in the musical cultures of these diverse groups of people.

 The original inhabitants of what is now the United States of America are known as American Indians or Native Americans.
 The most common musical instruments used by American Indians are the voice, drums, percussion and flutes.
 Most of the recordings currently available are powwow performances, popular in “Indian Country’, round dances and peyote songs.
 There is also rock, jazz, world music and hip hop performed by Native Americans.
 Canyon Records in Arizona has one of the largest catalogs of recorded traditional and contemporary Native American music.
 Pow Wows are the Native American people’s way of meeting together, to join in dancing, singing, visiting, renewing old friendships and make new ones.